NeoChow/blog/Posts/31-deploying-server-side-swift/content.md

     # /etc/apache2/sites-available/dev.drewag.me
     Listen 8082
     &#60;VirtualHost *:8082>
-        DocumentRoot /var/www/drewag.me/
-        DirectoryIndex site-down.html
+        AliasMatch "^/.+$" "/var/www/dev.drewag.me/site-down.html"
     &#60;/VirtualHost>

-This is a very simple static site that simply shows the site-down html file inside my service's code base.
+This is a very simple static site that simply serves all traffic from the site-down.html file inside my service's code base.
 There are definitely more advanced things you can do, but this serves my purposes well.
 Keep in mind though, if you are using external css, image, or javascript files, they will not be available.
 If you still need those, I will leave it up to you to research configuring Apache to serve them.